I’ve often stated that nothing has done for my business what podcasting has.

 7. TRUST: People Fee Like They Know You

-I almost listed this point as being ‘intimate content’, but that somehow felt a little… well, let’s just leave that alone.
+I almost listed this point as being ‘intimate content’, but that felt a little… well, let’s just leave that alone.

 9. Amazing Relationships